What It Does Products How It Works What You Get Case Studies Press Security About Book a Call

 Explorable finding tree

 A local HTML structure with deeper findings, evidence links, and drill-down navigation.
-May include local scripts for offline filtering and drill-down.
+May include local scripts for offline filtering.
 Does not load remote resources or make network requests.

 Evidence archive (optional)